JacobFaller/Neo4j_Project_SteamGames/README.md

 # Neo4j Steam Games Graph Project

 This project constructs and explores a graph database of Steam games using Neo4j AuraDB and a curated subset of a Kaggle dataset.
-A lightweight Streamlit web application exposes eight predefined Cypher queries, providing both tabular analytics and interactive graph visualizations.
+A lightweight Streamlit web application exposes ten predefined Cypher queries, providing both tabular analytics and interactive graph visualizations.

 The focus of this work is graph modelling, import strategy, Cypher query design, and visual reasoning; Not the development of a large-scale production system.